kukey/kemproxy/tests/README.rst

-Python testing facilities for twemproxy, this test suite is based on https://github.com/idning/redis-mgr
+Python testing facilities for kemproxy, this test suite is based on https://github.com/idning/redis-mgr

 already add to https://travis-ci.org/idning/twemproxy as travis-ci